Working with wood has been a pleasant diversion from Dale's computer career and is an interest he learned from his father, a cabinet maker.

 After our manufactured spa steps broke, I did a quick search on the Internet looking for a relatively simple design to build steps, accompanied by photos and a clear explanation.
 Although I found one later that I would have considered, I became impatient and decided to sketch out a simple design myself.
 Then I went to Lowes to get some pressure-treated lumber.
 Not finding the 8-inch width I wanted in the treated lumber, I ended up buying redwood.
 My wife and I are very pleased with the result, so I am glad they didn't have the 8-inch treated wood.

-This article shows how I originally built these steps in May, 2013.
-Following that description, I have added a new section showing how I added a handrail to those original steps in March, 2017.
+This article shows how I originally built these steps in May 2013.
+Following that description, I added a section showing how I added a handrail to those original steps in March 2017.